-Form 1095-B generally relates to employers with fewer than 50 full-time employees and provides details about an employee’s insurance coverage, including who in the worker’s family was covered.
-This form is sent out by the Insurance Company rather than the employer.
-In cases where the employer is self-insured, that employer and not the insurance company will also send out the 1095-B and it may appear in a combined form with Form 1095-C.
+Form 1095-B relates to employers with fewer than 50 full-time employees and provides details about an employee’s insurance coverage, including who in their family was covered.
+This form is sent out by the insurance company rather than the employer.
+In cases where the employer is self-insured, the employer rather than the insurance company will send out the 1095-B and it may appear in a combined form with Form 1095-C.

-Although the Shared Responsibility Payment (or penalty) has been eliminated by the Tax Cuts and Jobs Act starting with the tax year 2019, employees will continue to receive Form 1095-B with information about their coverage, but after tax year 2018 there is nowhere to enter it, nor need to enter it, in the federal tax return.
+The shared responsibility payment was suspended by the Tax Cuts and Jobs Act of 2017 starting with the tax year 2019.
+Employees will continue to receive Form 1095-B with information about their coverage, but after tax year 2018 there is nowhere to enter it, nor need to enter it, in the federal tax return.

 A Taxpayer is not required to have a 1095-B to complete the tax return.